 - a.
-Incremental Reserves 15.11 mills per kW maximum hourly deviation - b.
-Decremental Reserves 1.59 mills per kW maximum hourly deviation
+Incremental Reserves 34.797 mills per kW maximum hourly deviation - b.
+Decremental Reserves 2.482 mills per kW maximum hourly deviation

 - a.
 The hourly billing factor for use of Incremental Reserves is the maximum of the absolute value of the five-minute average negative Station Control Error (under-generation), including ramp periods, that exceeds 3 MW for that hour. - b.
-The hourly billing factor for use of Decremental Reserves is the maximum of the five-minute average positive Station Control Error (overgeneration), including ramp periods, that exceeds 3 MW for that hour.
+The hourly billing factor for use of Decremental Reserves is the maximum of the five-minute average positive Station Control Error (over-generation), including ramp periods, that exceeds 3 MW for that hour.

-3. EXCEPTIONS
+3. Exceptions

 - a.
-This rate will not apply to a Dispatchable Energy Resource, or portion of a Dispatchable Energy Resource, that, in BPA's determination, has put in place, tested, and successfully implemented no later than the 15th day of the month prior to the billing month the dynamic transfer of plant output out of BPA's Balancing Authority Area to another Balancing Authority Area. - b.
+This rate will not apply to a Dispatchable Energy Resource, or portion of a Dispatchable Energy Resource, that, in BPA's determination, has put in place, tested, and successfully implemented no later than the 15th day of the month prior to the billing month the dynamic transfer of plant output out of BPA's BAA to another BAA. - b.
 This rate will not apply to a Dispatchable Energy Resource, or portion of a Dispatchable Energy Resource, for any schedule period in which the Dispatchable Energy Resource has called on contingency reserve. - c.
-This rate will not apply to a Dispatchable Energy Resource, or portion of a Dispatchable Energy Resource, for any hour in which the Dispatchable Energy Resource has been ordered by BPA or a host utility within BPA's d.
-Five-minute average station control periods where system frequency deviates by more than 68 mHz shall be excluded from determining the maximum positive (Decremental) or negative (Incremental) value of five-minute station control error for the hour.
+This rate will not apply to a Dispatchable Energy Resource, or portion of a Dispatchable Energy Resource, for any hour in which the Dispatchable Energy Resource has been ordered by BPA or a host utility within BPA's BAA to generate at a level different from the schedule or generation estimate that the Dispatchable Energy Resource submitted to BPA for any schedule period during that hour.

+d.
+Five-minute average station control periods where system frequency deviates by more than 68 mHz shall be excluded from determining the maximum positive (decremental) or negative (incremental) value of five-minute station control error for the hour.